 Read on for further information on our programme.

 Who is the Erasmus+ programme for?

-To be eligible for any phase of our Erasmus+ Outward programme, you must be an undergraduate studying at a Welsh university or a ‘new’ graduate of a Welsh university living in Wales.
-A ‘new’ graduate is someone who graduated within the 12 months before applying for the Erasmus+ work experience programme.
-You will require at least good, basic foreign language skills for France or Spain, but placements in some fields are available in Italy and Germany for those without foreign language skills.
+To be eligible for any phase of our Erasmus+ Outward programme, you must be a first, second or third cycle degree student living or studying in Wales or a new graduate living in Wales.
+A ‘new’ graduate is someone who graduated within the 12 months before participating in the Erasmus+ work experience programme.
+New graduates must complete their Erasmus+ programme within 12 months of graduating.
+You will require at least good, basic foreign language skills for France and Spain but placements in some fields are available in Italy and Germany for those without foreign language skills.
 You need to be a citizen of the UK (or of another EU member or EFTA state, provided you have the right to permanent residence in the UK.)

 Where can you go?

 Destinations include Bordeaux (France), Berlin or Hamburg (Germany), Florence (Italy) and, in Spain, Seville (for phases beginning in September, January and April) and Barcelona (Barcelona – June phase only).
 N.B.
 There is no destination in Italy for the summer phase.

 What does funding for our Erasmus+ Outward programme provide?